 Upon registration, each student's writing sample will be used to identify his/her individual writing problems, and an individualized program will be designed to provide instruction in those problem areas.
 Credit will be earned upon successful completion and mastery of the student's course of study and an appropriate number of hours as specified in each student's contract.
-This is an Open Entry/Open Exit, Credit/No Credit only course.
-Two hours activity.
+Students may take this course up to the maximum number of units over multiple semesters.
+This is an Open Entry/Open Exit, Pass/No Pass only course.
+One to three hours by arrangement.

-ENGL 310A

-Introductory Reading and Writing Skills
+ENGL 310A 1.5 Units Introductory Reading and Writing Skills

 Intensive instruction in developmental language processing skills, reading and writing skills, and general college survival skills.
 Success in this lab will be based on attendance, satisfactory completion of inclass reading and writing assignments.
-This is a pass/no pass course.
-Two hours lab, Two and one-half hours by arrangement.
+This is a Pass/No Pass only course.
+Two hours lab, two and one-half hours by arrangement.